MPs urge Rishi Sunak to ditch 'unlawful' trans school ban

 MPs urge Rishi Sunak to ditch ‘unlawful’ plan to make schools out trans children

-The government has been accused of “diminishing the lives of trans people” in controversial guidance that’s being prepared for schools.
+The government has been accused of trying to flout the law with hardline new guidance restricting trans students in schools.

-Rishi Sunak has reportedly been forced to again delay guidance on how schools should respond when a student comes out as trans after the attorney general warned it would be “unlawful”.
+Education secretary Gillian Keegan confirmed on Wednesday (19 July) that the government intends to make schools out trans children to their parents.

-Sunak and women and equalities minister Kemi Badenoch wanted to introduce a “blanket ban” on social transitioning in schools imminently, it’s understood.
+She told Robert Peston the government thinks “parental consent is important” when it comes to children expressing a different gender identity at school.

-But The Times reported on Tuesday (18 July) that lawyers have warned doing so would be illegal because the Equality Act offers specific protections to trans people.
-The attorney general reportedly told ministers that they would have to amend the law if they wanted to introduce more hardline guidance for schools.
+Keegan said that guidance to that effect is forthcoming but has been delayed, appearing to confirm report that the government is attempting to work out the legalities.

-Even so, the mere suggestion that children and young people could in the future be prevented from socially transitioning at school has ruffled feathers among opposition MPs and trans advocacy groups.
+The Times reported on Tuesday (18 July) that the government intended to introduce a “blanket ban” on social transition at school, but had been warned by the attorney general that this would be illegal because the Equality Act offers specific protections to trans people.

 Kate Osborne, Labour MP for Jarrow, accused the government of trying to “flout the law” by issuing guidance instead of amending pre-existing legislation.